 Fresh flowers from the cutting beds could always be found throughout the house as Ursula was a passionate arranger and painter of flowers.
 Among her favourite flowers were the roses, orchids, tuber-roses and liliums.
 Large numbers were also grown to provide flowers for the house and part of the original collection can be found along the driveway near the shade house.

 Ursula Hayward was a keen rose grower, selecting many old-fashioned roses and new award-winning varieties for her stunning garden displays.
 Each year, she purchased the winning variety in the rose section at the Royal Adelaide Show.
-Rose beds can be seen along the entrance drive, around the tennis court and in the Alistair Clark collection located below the Cafe.
+Rose beds can be seen along the entrance drive, around the tennis court and in the Alister Clark collection located below the Cafe.

-The Alistair Clark Rose Garden
+The Alister Clark Rose Garden

-The Alistair Clark Rose Garden was created at Carrick Hill in 1990 with support from the Heritage Roses in Australia Inc. Alistair Clark (1864-1949) was one of Australia’s greatest rosarians and in 1936 was awarded the Dean Hole Medal by the National Rose Society (England), the highest international honour for a rose breeder.
+The Alister Clark Rose Garden was created at Carrick Hill in 1990 with support from the Heritage Roses in Australia Inc. Alister Clark (1864-1949) was one of Australia’s greatest rosarians and in 1936 was awarded the Dean Hole Medal by the National Rose Society (England), the highest international honour for a rose breeder.
 Clark’s lifelong passion for breeding roses resulted in more than 140 new Australian varieties.
 Over 30 of these have been established at Carrick Hill, including:

 Mrs Albert Nash